Glory to Jesus Christ !

-The Eparchial Lay Formation program is a 2 year program located in Saskatoon at Queen’s House of Retreats.
+The Eparchial Byzantine Faith Enrichment program is a 2 year program located in Saskatoon at Queen’s House of Retreats.
 This Program is run by UCREC.
 It is an experience in learning the faith in a community setting.
 We share the experience with the Dioceses of Saskatoon and Prince Albert and the Archdiocese of Keewatin-LePas.
 It is a three stream program – Eparchy, Diocesan and Aboriginal.
 This Program is an exciting experience in learning about the Eastern Church and the Universal Church.

-The Adult Faith Formation Program runs in both Yorkton and Regina.
-The programs were started in response to a need to bring the Eparchial Lay Formation to other areas of the Eparchy.
+The Eparchial Byzantine Faith Enrichment program runs in Yorkton, Regina and Prince Albert.
+The programs were started in response to a need to bring the Eparchial Byzantine Faith Enrichment Program to other areas of the Eparchy.
 It is a one year program that offers a deepening of spiritual growth and knowledge of the Ukrainian Catholic Church.
 This program is open to anyone who is interested in learning more about faith, prayer and our Church.

 Christ Our Pascha

 The source of Christian life is faith in the risen Christ.
 This faith, formulated by the Church in the Nicene Creed, also known as the Niceno-Constantinopolitan Symbol of Faith, is expressed in her liturgical prayer.